avo-hq/docs.avohq.io/docs/3.0/upgrade.md

 :::danger The upgrade tool

  - is experimental
- - doesn't cover all the required paces
+ - doesn't cover all the required steps
  - might produce unwanted artifacts

 **Back-up your code before using the tool.**